 Why Do Big Companies Invest in Finance Training?

 Companies normally invest in training non-finance managers to make sure they give equal input in the financial decisions of a company.
-Let’s go a bit in-depth in what comprises of these financial decisions?
+Let’s go a bit in-depth into what comprises of these financial decisions?
 Breaking it down, financial decisions include:

 Understanding of Transactions